 -

 We team up with a local company called Compost for Life.
-To date, we have diverted over 21,500 pounds of organic waste from the landfills, and turned it into vibrant and healthy compost.
+As of February 2026, we have diverted over 25,000 pounds of organic waste from the landfills, and turned it into vibrant and healthy compost.

 -